Private wildlife licences

 There are four key record keeping requirements required as condition of a wildlife licence:

-- Informing DEPI of any changes in your personal details that are recorded on your licence (including name, contact details and address).
-If there details are incorrect, please complete and return the Licence Amendment Form below.
+- Informing DELW of any changes in your personal details that are recorded on your licence (including name, contact details and address).
+If the details are incorrect, please complete and return the Licence Amendment Form below.
 An amended licence will be posted to you.
 You must notify DEPI within 10 business days of any changes.

-- Maintaining accurate records of wildlife transactions.
-When you receiver your licence, you will also receive a Record Book.
+- Maintaining accurate and complete records of wildlife transactions.
+When you receive your licence, you will also receive a Record Book.
 All wildlife transactions must be recorded in your Record Book.

 - Submitting an annual Return Form.
 You must submit a completed Return Form by no later than 14 April each year, detailing wildlife in your possession and any transactions which occurred during the 12 month period ending 31 March.
-A copy of a Return Form can be found on the back of your licence or can be downloaded below:
+A Return Form can be found on the back of your licence or can be downloaded below.

 Failure to keep accurate and up-to-date records is an offence under the Wildlife Act 1975.